Dave Keon

 David Michael Keon (born March 22, 1940) is a Canadian former professional ice hockey centre.
-He played professionally from 1960 to 1982, including 15 seasons with the Toronto Maple Leafs, and was inducted into the Hockey Hall of Fame in 1986.
+He played professionally from 1960 to 1982, including his first 15 seasons with the Toronto Maple Leafs where he won the Calder Memorial Trophy and four Stanley Cup Championships, and was inducted into the Hockey Hall of Fame in 1986.
 Keon was inducted into the Ontario Sports Hall of Fame in 2010.
 On October 16, 2016, as part of the Toronto Maple Leafs centennial celebrations, Keon was named the greatest player in the team's history.
-In 2017 Keon was named one of the 100 Greatest NHL Players in NHL history.
+In 2017, Keon was named one of the 100 Greatest NHL Players in NHL history.
+In 2018, Keon was awarded the Order of Sport, marking his induction into Canada's Sports Hall of Fame.

 Playing career

 Junior hockey

 Keon played junior hockey in Toronto for the St. Michael's Buzzers of the Ontario Hockey Association's Metro Junior B league in 1956–57;

 on December 20, 1956, he scored seven goals in one game.
 In February 1957, he was named to the league's eastern all-star team and was picked by NHL scouts as the top prospect in the league.
 Keon was selected as the league's rookie of the year, finishing second in scoring, and his team won the league championship.
 He played some games that season for the Junior A St. Michael's Majors, and moved to that club full-time for the 1957–58 season.
 Keon played for St. Michael's through the end of the 1960 season, when he turned professional and joined the Sudbury Wolves of the Eastern Professional Hockey League for four playoff games.
 They would be the only games he would ever play in the minor leagues.